Explaining Neural Scaling Laws: Discussion

 \section{Discussion}

-We have presented a framework for categorizing neural scaling laws, along with derivations that help to explain their very general origins.
+We have presented a framework for categorizing neural network scaling laws, along with derivations that help to explain their origins.
 Crucially, our predictions agree with empirical findings in settings which have often proven challenging for theory -- deep neural networks on real datasets.
 The variance-scaling regime yields, for smooth test losses, a universal prediction of $\alpha_{D} = 1$ (for $D \gg P$) and $ \alpha_{W} = 1$ (for $w \gg D$).
-The resolution-limited regime -- more closely tied to the regime in which real neural networks are trained in practice -- yields exponents $\alpha_{D}, \alpha_{P}$ whose numerical value is variable, but we have traced their origins back to a single simple quantity: the intrinsic dimension of the data manifold $d$, which in a general setting is significantly smaller than the input dimension.
-In linear models, this is also closely related to $\alpha_{K}$, the exponent governing the power-law spectral decay of certain kernels.
-Neural scaling laws depend on the data distribution, but perhaps they only depend on `macroscopic' properties such as spectra or a notion of intrinsic dimensionality.
+The resolution-limited regime yields exponents whose numerical value is variable and data and model dependent.

-Along the way, our empirical investigations have revealed some additional intriguing observations.
-The invariance of the dataset scaling exponent to superclassing (Figure~\ref{fig:cifar_data_dep}) suggests that commonly-used deep networks may be largely learning properties of the input data manifold -- akin to unsupervised learning -- rather than significant task-specific structure, which may shed light on the versatility of learned deep network representations for different downstream tasks.
+There are a number of intriguing directions for future work.
+The invariance of the dataset scaling exponent to superclassing (Figure~\ref{fig:cifar_data_dep}) suggests that deep networks may be largely learning properties of the input data manifold -- akin to unsupervised learning -- rather than significant task-specific structure, which may shed light on the versatility of learned deep network representations for different downstream tasks.
+Another direction for future research is to more explicitly derive within the theory the effects of ``feature learning."
+While the random feature linear models we have discussed are in exact correspondence with deep neural networks in the large-width limit and have been a useful theoretical testbed across a variety of problems, the kernels associated with networks of finite-depth and finite-width evolve dynamically during the course of training.

-In our experiments, models with larger exponents do indeed tend to perform better, due to increased sample or model efficiency.
-We see this in the teacher-student setting for models trained on real datasets and in the supplement find that trained features scale noticeably better than random features.
-This suggests the scaling exponents and intrinsic dimension as possible targets for meta-learning and neural architecture search.

-On a broader level, we think work on neural scaling laws provides an opportunity for discussion in the community on how to define and measure progress in machine learning.
-The values of the exponents allow us to concretely estimate expected gains that come from increases in scale of dataset, model, and compute, albeit with orders of magnitude more scale for constant-factor improvements.
-On the other hand, one may require that truly non-trivial progress in machine learning be progress that occurs \emph{modulo scale}: namely, improvements in performance across different tasks that are not simple extrapolations of existing behavior.
-And perhaps the right combinations of algorithmic, model, and dataset improvements can lead to \emph{emergent} behavior at new scales.
-Large language models such as GPT-3 (Fig. 1.2 in \cite{brown2020language}) have exhibited this in the context of few-shot learning.
-We hope our work spurs further research in understanding and controlling neural scaling laws.